 How Do I Start the Divorce Process in Toronto?

 Before starting a divorce, it is recommended that you seek legal advice from an experienced divorce lawyer in Toronto.
-Our office is here to advise you on how the law applies to your specific case and how you can protect your rights.
+Our Toronto divorce lawyers are here to advise you on how the law applies to your specific case and how you can protect your rights.
 To start the divorce process, you must:

 - Fill out a divorce application.